RATHISHMANIVANNAN/Touchless-Doorbell-with-Face-Detection/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

-## files
+## Files

--The code is divided into multiple files which are explained below:
+The code is divided into multiple files which are explained below:

--arduino_code.ino     - This files the basic code for the touchless doorbell which is made using the Arduino UNO, Ultrasonic Sensor and Buzzer
+- `arduino_code.ino`     - This file contains the basic code for the touchless doorbell, which is made using the Arduino UNO, Ultrasonic Sensor, and Buzzer.
--arduino_interface.py - This is a python file that integrates the code in embedded C and Python connecting the Arduino UNO Board with Face Detection Code
+- `arduino_interface.py` - This is a Python file that integrates the code in embedded C and Python, connecting the Arduino UNO Board with the Face Detection Code.
--face_detection.py    - This file in python contains the python code to identify and box the face using LPBH -face_recogniser.py   - The code in this file is responsilbe for recognising the identified face using the haarcascade classifier and also the gTTS module.
+- `face_detection.py`    - This Python file contains the code to identify and box the face using LBPH.
+- `face_recogniser.py`   - The code in this file is responsible for recognizing the identified face using the Haar Cascade classifier and also the gTTS module.
--face_trainer.py      - This file is responsible for training the database used by the haarcascade classifier.
+- `face_trainer.py`      - This file is responsible for training the database used by the Haar Cascade classifier.
--video_to_frame.py    - The code in this file is responsible for converting the input video to frames
+- `video_to_frame.py`    - The code in this file is responsible for converting the input video to frames.